-Another change that Trusts need to look at, which ties in with Lord Carter's recommendations, is concerned with how individual employees can be more efficient.
+Another change that Trusts need to look at is with how individual employees can be more efficient.
 Wynne points out that a huge amount of time is wasted by engineers and facilities managers when it comes to sourcing consumables.
 “Because there is such pressure within the NHS to find the best possible price for everything, people are often getting four or five quotes for everything they buy,” he explains.
 “This may achieve the cheapest list price, but the hidden cost in terms of the amount of time spent approaching five suppliers then reviewing those quotes, far outweighs a small reduction in the product’s cost.

 “This is often a hard concept to get through to organisations,” Wynne adds.
 “This is because – particularly when there are significant budgetary pressures – the focus is always on driving down visible costs that appear on a spreadsheet.
 But the fact is, our research at RS shows that the hidden costs of MRO procurement are on average twice the amount of the cost paid for a product due to the time taken up by inefficient ordering processes.”